Havana syndrome: Causes

-A review article written in 2022 by Asadi-Pooya considered several possible causes.
+A review article written in 2022 by Ali A. Asadi-Pooya considered several possible causes.
 It stated that a plausible explanation was the use of a directed-energy or radio frequency weapon, with other possible causes including functional disorders, psychogenic disease, or exposure to chemicals/neurotoxins.
 The authors cautioned that all studies included in their review were limited by small sample sizes, and that the underlying cause remains unidentified.

 A 2023 review article written by Bartholomew and Baloh concluded that Havana syndrome was erroneously classified as a novel entity due to a moral panic based on the fear of foreign entities such as the Russians or Cubans attacking the U.S., the over-interpretation of data, misconceptions about psychogenic illness, and coverage and leaks by the media.
 The authors stated that the U.S. intelligence community had concluded that Havana syndrome is "a socially constructed catch-all category for an array of pre-existing health conditions, responses to environmental factors, and stress reactions that were lumped under a single label".

 A 2024 review article by Connolly et al., surveying multiple peer-reviewed studies, concluded that the cause of AHIs is still unknown.
 The review discussed several possible causes, including mass psychogenic illness and head trauma, but did not endorse a specific cause.

 Number of people

 There are no official statistics, but media reporting indicated a total of 26 people around 2017, 40 in 2019 (U.S. and Canadian), 130 people in May 2021, more than 200 by September 2021, and more than 1,000 by early 2022.
 The cases affected CIA, U.S. military, and State Department personnel and their family members.
 Some reports, after investigation, were determined to have ordinary explanations.

-In July 2024, a report from the GAO stated that 334 persons had completed the process to qualify for care in the military health system.
+In July 2024, a report from the GAO stated that 334 people had completed the process to qualify for care in the military health system.